Cherreads

 Chapter 268 - Suicide-Style Detonation of the Whole Site

-TNT melts at 81°C. Put it in a fire and it will not explode.
-Because it doesn't burn, heat only turns it into liquid so it can be cast into different shapes.
+TNT melts at 81°C. Put it in a fire and it won't explode.
+Because it doesn't burn, heat only turns it into liquid so it can be cast into different shapes; it becomes a waxy, viscous pool that hardens as it cools.

-Explosion is not about burning.
-It is about producing a massive volume of gas.
-Any explosive that suddenly generates enough gas will blow, the way an overfilled tire bursts.
+Explosion isn't about burning.
+It's about producing a massive volume of gas.
+Any explosive that suddenly generates enough gas will blow, the way an overfilled tire bursts under too much pressure.

 A shockwave sets it off.
 Two detonators are enough to trigger it.

-Jing Shu's heart pounded.
+Jing Shu's heart pounded, the rapid thrumming vibrating against her ribs.
 "Damn, good thing I found this early.
 If these several tons had gone off, the whole mountain would be flattened."

 She had handled detonator work before.
-Don't ask why.
-Back then, to earn a bowl of food, she took any dangerous job or else she would starve.
+Do not ask why.
+Back then, to earn a bowl of food, she took any dangerous job or else she would starve, her stomach a constant, hollow pit of desperation.
 She knew exactly how deadly TNT was.
-She had felt blasts tear the air beside her ears.
-One mistake and you were done.
+She had felt blasts tear the air beside her ears, the sudden pressure slamming into her skull and leaving her gasping.
+One mistake and you're done.

 In those years, to blow the top off a small hill, all it took was a bundle of charges the size of a few men's arm span and a detonator.
-The peak went flat.
+The peak went flat, turned into a rain of gravel and dust.

 To put it plainly, a five-story commercial building could be obliterated with just 800 kg.